 Become a Home Energy Rater for Residential New Construction ProjectsA certified Home Energy Rater provides solutions.

-Mass Save’s Massachusetts Residential New Construction Program offers incentives for building energy efficient homes (new construction and total gut renovation projects, three stories or less).
+Mass Save’s Massachusetts Residential New Construction Program offers incentives for building energy efficient homes (new construction, additions, and renovations, three stories or less).
 Projects are eligible to participate if they are located within a Mass Save Sponsor's service territory.

 Participants work with approved, independent HERS Rating companies to enroll into the Program and verify that projects meet the Program’s energy efficiency requirements.